verybrickednexus5x/space-invaders/README.md

 Move left: Button A
 Move right: Button B
-Shoot: Shake the micro:bit
+Shoot: Both Buttons

 **Gameplay**

-The objective is to shoot down as many alien invaders as possible before they reach the bottom of the screen.
-The alien invaders will fall down the screen at an increasing speed, and the player must use the left and right buttons to move their ship and the shake gesture to shoot.
+The alien invaders will fall down the screen, and the player must use the left and right buttons to move their ship and both buttons to shoot.

 **Scoring**